 The Forge Folk, delved, slept, ate, drank and that was about it, other than a little stone artistry.
 Every waking moment was spent delving and expanding the clan halls and any free time that they squeezed in, well, they spent that delving too.
 If you wanted an active social life, you were better off with the Fair Folk.
 The Elves knew how to party and their method of prayer was infinitely more interesting.

 But all good things must come to pass, and when the Darkening came, it almost ended everything, not just the good things.
-To Dar’s everlasting shame, which as it turned out wasn’t very long at all, one of his people caused it all.
-An evil from the Darkhold disguised as a creature of beauty seduced a dwarf into breaking Lillandra’s Ban and, just as the goddess of the Hearth had predicted, from love gone wrong, Sorrow entered the world.
+To Dar’s everlasting shame, which as it turned out wasn’t very long at all, one of his people caused all the misery.
+An evil from the Darkhold, disguised as a creature of beauty, seduced a dwarf into breaking Lillandra’s Ban and, just as the goddess of the Hearth predicted, from love gone wrong, Sorrow entered the world.
 I could tell you the story of the Traitor’s seduction and make you feel sorry for him, but that wouldn’t be fair to those that died.
 He might have felt some guilt for what he’d done but at the end, he had a chance to make amends and didn’t.
 He sided with the Dark Lord so don’t shed any tears for him.
 If you must cry, shed them instead for the innocents who died and for those who survived to live without the Full Radiance of the Three Suns.

 After Valdarag made a passionate (for a Dwarf) plea, Dar allowed the clanless to fight side by side with clans and, in a stroke of genius, made Valdarag a probationary Mountain Dwarf, subject to surviving the upcoming battle.
 With that one brilliant move, Dar re-enfranchised the clanless while upholding his recent sentence.
 The other clan chiefs followed suit and when the clanless took the vanguard against the Dark Ones’ charge, each fought to bring honor to self and adopted clan.